History

 1983 – 20th Anniversary of The Attic.

 1988 – New projects: Jordan Hall Restoration, Adolescent Pregnancy, YWCA Open House Teen Parenting; extended Women’s Resource Center Sexual Abuse Project ($800) and Kids on the Block Project.
-First
+First Legislative Forum.

 1989 – Continued with Adolescent Pregnancy Prevention Project, YWCA Teen Parenting Project, Wisconsin Alliance for Children, Kids On The Block.
 Began Racine Public Library Expansion Drive and restoration of Jordan Hall.
 Published cookbook, “Udderly Delicious”.
 Sponsored 2nd Legislative Forum.